 We learn ways to cope with emotions in our family.
 If your family has healthy coping skills, you are way ahead of most people.
-It isn’t easy to find a family unit with healthy emotional management skills that fit all the family’s personalities in our modern culture.
+It isn’t easy to find a family unit with healthy emotional management skills which accommodate everyone.

-Experiencing the full range of our emotions is part of life.
-We look forward to positive feelings of love and joy.
-However, experiencing the full range of emotions also includes the negative ones of pain and loss.
+We were meant to experience the full range of our emotions.
+It is part of a normal life.
+We look forward to positive feelings of love and joy, but experiencing the full range of emotions also includes the negative ones of pain and loss.
 So, dealing with intense negative emotions is necessary to maintain emotional balance.

 Understand the Source of Our Feelings

 The key to handling our feelings is implementing the tactic as soon as possible.
 Once we are downward, it becomes harder to stop the emotional chain reaction.
 The sooner we act, the less likely we will get caught up in negative feelings.
-You can “know” all the right things to do but fail to implement them when you are too far along.
+You can “know” what is needed, but fail to implement them when you are too far along.

 Dealing with Intense Negative Emotions

 “Let today be the day you control your emotions.
 Don’t let them get the best of you.
 Whatever you are feeling right now should not be overwhelming.
 Don’t allow others to dampen your spirit.
 You are entitled to enjoy peace.” — Amaka Imani Nkosazana